emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 07   MULTIPLY 2 BY VAL1.
 ```

 Just as in the `IF ...
 Else ...` statement, we identify the guard expression guarding the goto statement, assign to a boolean variable the value of that guard expression,  and move the goto outside the statement in which it was originally nested.

+#### Outward-movement Transformations for Multiple Levels of Nesting

-This process can be done recursively for any level of nesting until $level(goto) = 0$ as can be seen in the following example.
+The above outward-movement process can be done recursively for any level of nesting until $level(goto) = 0$ as can be seen in the following example.

 ```cobol
 00 PROCEDURE DIVISION.
 00 PROCEDURE DIVISION.